skokielibrary/spl-content/_content/mick/services--study-meeting-rooms.markdown

 We have 10 small group study rooms for adults and teens (9th grade and up) on the library's second floor.
 - Reserve a room using the [study room booking system](http://events.skokielibrary.info/evanced/lib/roomrequest.asp?mm=1&libnum=2&allroomscheck=1) (you'll need a registered library or computer use card).
-- Study rooms can be booked up to a week in advance
+- Study rooms can be booked up to a week in advance.
 - You can reserve one 2-hour block per card per day.
 - Study rooms seat up to 6 people.
 - For more details check out our full study room procedures. [link] [and map?]